 Results Comparison

-Table 5 compares the total distance, the number of iterations and the time required by the two methods used, the exact method, namely Branch and Bound (B-and-B) and the approximation method, namely SA.
+Table 5 compares the total distance, the number of iterations, and the time required by the two methods used, the exact method, namely Branch and Bound (B-and-B), and the approximation method, namely SA.
 The B-and-B method produces the optimal distance, while the SA method produces the approximate distance.
-In case I the percentage difference between the distance generated using the SA method with the B-and-B method is 0%, in case II it is 7% and in case III it is 8%.
+In case I, the percentage difference between the distance generated using the SA method with the B-and-B method is 0%, in case II it is 7% and in case III it is 8%.

 Table 5.
 Comparison of the results obtained in cases I, II, and III